• Skip to primary navigation

 • Adaptive reuse through repair, alterations, and additions, while still maintaining the features of the building’s historic, cultural, and architectural value, needs to be evaluated.

-• Structural systems should be correctly identified, retained and preserved.
+• Structural systems should be correctly identified, retained, and preserved.

 • New elements introduced into the renovated building setting should be compatible, but it is also highly recommended that it is differentiated from the original construction itself.